 If you are involved in an incident where the Dive Team may be activated, your observations of the incident will be greatly appreciated.
 This will make the investigation of the incident and recovery proceed smoother and will possibly decrease the amount of time involved by the Dive Team and other involved agencies.

 The Stanislaus County Sheriff's Explorer Program is designed to introduce teens and young adults to the various opportunities available in the field of law enforcement.
 Our post is chartered by the Boy Scouts of America and is coordinated by members of Sheriff Adam Christianson's staff.

 As an Explorer, you will be trained in a variety of areas to help you better understand the field of law enforcement.
 The Stanislaus county Sheriff's Department has many unique and important areas of responsibility.

 Explorers are required to attend regularly scheduled meetings as directed by the Explorer Program Coordinator.
-These mandatory meetings are typically held on the weekends, once a month, at the Sheriff's Department on Hackett Road.
+These mandatory meetings are typically held on the weekends, twice a month, at the Sheriff's Department on Hackett Road.
 There is a six (6) month probationary period for all new Explorers accepted into the program.

 Explorers do not carry weapons or engage in direct law enforcement activities.
 They do not carry handguns, batons, pepper spray or other less than lethal weapons.
 Explorers are not peace officers and are not authorized to make arrests.
 The primary goal of an Explorer is to observe and learn from trained professionals in our agency.
 New Explorers are required to spend their first 48 hours working in the jail before they are eligible to ride with a deputy on patrol.